 You can also think of it in terms of a scientific experiment.
 Take fire, for example.
 We need the three elements of oxygen, heat and fuel in order for fire to occur.
 If one element is missing, there is no fire.
 This is not up for discussion.
 It is a black and white fact.

 What is interpretivism?

-Interpretivism lends itself well to studies which have a lot of grey areas, like society, for example.
+Interpretivism lends itself well to studies that have a lot of grey areas, like society, for example.
 Understanding why or how somebody feels or behaves cannot be achieved through the analysis of numbers.
-Instead it requires in-depth assessment of words, actions and behaviours.
-An interpretivist researcher concentrates on the meanings that people bring to situations and behaviour and the ways that they use this to interpret the world.
+Instead it requires an in-depth assessment of words, actions and behaviours.
+An interpretive researcher concentrates on the meanings that people bring to situations and behaviour and the ways that they use this to interpret the world.

 What’s more, is that an interpretative researcher believes that reality and the individual who observes it are inseparable.
 This is because a person’s views of the world are inextricably linked to their life experiences.
 Take my experience as a TEFL teacher, for example.
 Having been educated in the UK, I had a perception of the way that lessons should be taught based on my own personal experiences.
 This would likely be very different to someone who was educated in a different environment, such as rural India.

 There are benefits and limitations to both types of research.
 A positivist study enables control and precision and returns verifiable data, that is very black and white in nature.
 Interpretative studies are unable to produce generalised laws in the way that positivist research can since the data cannot be guaranteed as objective and true (it’s often grey or subjective).